peterst28/SparkStageToDAG/README.md

 |8|PhotonShuffleExchangeSink|
 |9|PhotonShuffleMapStage|

-The `node_id` is the most important column.
+The `node_id` column is most important.
 It tells you the id of the node in the SQL DAG.
-In the SQL DAG, this number will show up in the name of the node:
+This number will show up in the name of the node in the SQL DAG:

 <img src="https://peterstern.blob.core.windows.net/publicfiles/get_stage_sql_dag.png" width=75%>

+The `node_id` is also used in the SQL Plan in the details under the DAG.
 The node_name is just for informational purpose and may provide a clue before you even look at the SQL DAG.